Disaster Recovery Best Practices: A 2026 Guide for Canadian Businesses

 Your playbook should contain: a one-page quick reference for critical contact numbers and recovery URLs; detailed, step-by-step procedures for restoring each critical system (backup locations, authentication credentials, health checks); clear role assignments (who activates recovery, who restores which systems, who communicates with customers); vendor contact information and support case procedures; and a definition of what “recovery complete” looks like for each system.

-Test Your Plan Regularly — Most Businesses Never Do This
+Test Your Plan Regularly—Most Businesses Never Do This

 There are four testing approaches, each with increasing rigor and cost.
 A tabletop exercise brings your DRC together to walk through the playbook and discuss decisions step by step.
 No systems are involved; you’re just rehearsing the process.
-This costs the least and catches obvious gaps.
+It’s the cheapest option and catches obvious gaps.
 A simulation test pretends a disaster occurred and walks through recovery procedures, but without actually failing over.
 A parallel test runs a full recovery in your backup environment while your production systems continue operating, then compares the restored data for consistency.
 A full interruption test is the most rigorous: you turn off a production system and recover from backup for real, accepting downtime to prove the process works.

 Cloud vs. On-Premises Disaster Recovery